 ES-UK routinely help and support a growing population of individuals affected in their work and home space by electromagnetic radiation.
 With the roll-out of Wi-Fi in schools around the world we are hearing from more and more families affected and where children and teenagers of any age are no longer able to attend school.

 I became aware of EHS symptoms shortly after moving into a property in London, situated in line of sight opposite a mobile phone mast.
 In 2005, the debate had not been widely documented and it was challenging to find a comprehensive data file and uploaded archive of the science in a format that the general public could interpret and understand.
-I consulted with medical Doctors from Germany and Switzerland and rectified many ill-health triggers.
+I consulted with medical Doctors from Germany and Switzerland and rectified a wide range of symptoms.

-With a background in media,sponsorship and finance, I put together a TV and print campaign and generated a file of TV documentary programnmes such as Channel 4 – Allergic to the 21st Century; TV news features such as BBC Breakfast News, ABC Breakfast News, Richard and Judy – Channel 4; Dom Jolly-The Complainers, ITV; National newspaper articles; Magazine articles.
+With a background in media, sponsorship and finance, I put together a TV and print campaign and generated a succession of TV documentary programmes such as Channel 4 – Allergic to the 21st Century; TV news features such as BBC Breakfast News, ABC Breakfast News, Richard and Judy – Channel 4; Dom Jolly-The Complainers, ITV; National newspaper articles; Magazine articles.

 Since then I have watched the media resistance to the content and ever growing catalogue of peer reviewed and published science, both specifically about EHS and more widely about electromagnetic health effects.

-I became the UK representative of the Safe Wireless Initiative EHS Study and staged the launch presentation in 2007; co-organised Get Wired conference 2013; aided the launch of Making Waves conference 2018.
-Organiser of the ES Social 2015; 2016; 2017; plans for 2018.
+I became the UK representative of the Safe Wireless Initiative EHS Study and staged the presentation of the results in 2007; co-organised Get Wired conference 2013; aided the launch of Making Waves conference 2018.
+Organiser of the annual ES Social 2015-2019 and hopefully in 2020.